What Is Air Receiver Tank: Full Guidelines

 The majority of air receiver tanks are bare steel on the inside with a primer coating on the outside to reduce corrosion.
 The exterior paint is commonly matched to the compressor equipment.
 A basic steel tank works well for most applications and is the least expensive option.
 However, they may be prone to corrosion if too much liquid is allowed to build up inside the tank.

-Some air receiver tanks have treated interior linings to reduce corrosion and maintain air quality.
-These liners fall into two categories.
+Some air receivers have treated interior linings to reduce corrosion and reduce contamination in the air stream.
+These liners fall into two categories:

-Stainless steel air receiver tanks are primarily used for specialty applications where very high-purity air is required.
+Stainless steel air receivers are primarily used for specialty applications where very high-purity air is required.
 They are the most expensive option, but they are highly durable and corrosion-resistant and maintain exceptional air purity.
-Hospitals, labs, electronics manufacturers, and other applications requiring high-purity air should consider a stainless steel tank.
+Hospitals, labs, electronics manufacturers and other applications requiring high-purity air should consider a stainless steel tank.

 Air receiver tank accessories are essential for tank safety and operation.
 While the tank itself is just a large sealed metal tube, all tanks must have at a minimum: